Up to 60% off sofas & mattresses — limited‑time deals.

 Do I need special sheets?

-Not always, but many “queen” sleepers are shorter than standard queens, so sheets may fit loosely; verify exact dimensions.
+Not always, but many sleeper “queen” mattresses are shorter than a standard queen, so standard sheets may fit loosely or awkwardly.
+Verify the exact size first.

 How do I avoid the metal bar feeling?